 If you believe you are entitled to receive a refund from your airline but they are refusing, you may wish to open a complaint with the airline.
-If you are not happy with the airline’s response contact The Consumer Council.
+If you are not happy with the airline’s response contact us.

 British Airways is offering passengers the following options:

-- Alternatively, if you want to change the destination and dates of bookings made from 3 March until 31 May 2020, with a departure date up to 31 December 2020, British Airways will cancel your booking on your behalf and email you a voucher to the value of your booking, valid until 30 April 2022.
 Vouchers can be used as payment, or part payment, for a future booking.
-Your new trip booked using a voucher must be fully completed by 30 April 2022 (departure and return).
+Your new trip booked with your voucher must be fully completed by 30 September 2023 (departure and return).
 You will receive your voucher by email within seven days of your application.

 Contact centre opening hours are 08:00-20:00 Monday to Friday and 09:00-17:00 Saturday and Sunday.